agilajah/agilajah.github.io/index.md

 ### News

-* *20 Feb 2019* -- Neurafarm selected as Top 10 Indonesia in [ALIPAY-NUS Enterprise Social Innovation Challenge](https://alipaynusseachallenge.com/).
+* *20 Feb 2019* -- Neurafarm got selected as Top 10 Indonesia in [ALIPAY-NUS Enterprise Social Innovation Challenge](https://alipaynusseachallenge.com/).
 * *01 Feb 2019* -- Will represent [Neurafarm](http://neurafarm.com) in [Global Social Venture Challenge](https://gsvc.org/) - Regional Round in Bangkok, Thailand (21-23 February 2019).
 * *10 Jan 2019* -- Appointed as new Chief Executive Officer of [Neurafarm](http://neurafarm.com/).
 The previous CEO will serve in COO role.
 * *22 Oct 2018* -- Neurafarm wins 2nd place in Startup Istanbul 2018 Competition.
 [Link](http://www.startupist.com/2018/10/startup-istanbul-challenge-2018-marked-by-women/)
 * *27 Sep 2018* -- Will represent [Neurafarm](http://neurafarm.com) in the [Swiss Innovation Challenge 2018](https://www.fhnw.ch/en/about-fhnw/swiss-challenge-entrepreneurs-programme/swiss-innovation-challenge) in Basel, Switzerland.
 [Link](http://www.sbm.itb.ac.id/id/the-swiss-innovation-challenge-asia-indonesia-2018.html)
 * *19 Sep 2018* -- Neurafarm joins NVIDIA Inception Program.
-* *08 Sep 2018* -- Neurafarm got selected as one of the **top 100 startups among 93,200 startup** applications from **140 countries** all over the world for Startup Istanbul 2018 Challenge to be on 19-22 October, in the center of the world, Istanbul.
+* *08 Sep 2018* -- Neurafarm got selected as one of the **top 100 startups among 93.200 startup** applications from **140 countries** all over the world for Startup Istanbul 2018 Challenge to be on 19-22 October, in the center of the world, Istanbul.
 * *28 Aug 2018* -- Got selected as top 15 participants of The Falling Walls Lab Jakarta, an event hosted by the German Academic Exchange Service (DAAD) in cooperation with the Faculty of Administrative Science Universitas Indonesia and is supported by EURAXESS, the Federal Foreign Office of Germany and the Falling Walls Foundation.
 (Will be presenting Dr. Tania at Universitas Indonesia on 13th September)
 * *09/10 Aug 2018* -- Neurafarm wins Swiss Innovation Challenge Asia-Indonesia 2018.
 An innovation competition held by University of Applied Sciences and Arts Northwestern Switzerland in collaboration with School of Business and Management, Bandung Institute of Technology (ITB).
 * *06 Aug 2018* -- Received Ganesha Karya Award.
 It is an award presented by Bandung Institute of Technology (ITB) to recognize achievement and excellence in innovation.